 Then Judas Iscariot (Carl Anderson), the character who drew Rice and Webber to write Jesus Christ Superstar in the first place, in an attempt to understand and explicate his motives.
 Jesus may be the title role, but in a very real sense Judas is the lead.
 After the overture — which in the movie serves to introduce the cast, the characters, and the setting — Judas opens the proceedings with the first song, “Heaven on Their Minds”.
 If Jesus is uncertain what God expects of him, Judas feels no such uncertainty; he believes he knows what Jesus’s mission is, and he very much fears Jesus has betrayed it, letting dangerous celebrity go to his head: “…And all the good you’ve done / Will soon get swept away / You’ve begun to matter more / Than the things you say…” At the opera’s climax, after his remorseful suicide, Judas returns, dropping from the sky dressed in white (a forgiven angel?) to ask what it was all about: “Don’t you get me wrong… / Only want to know…” As the movie’s Judas, Carl Anderson gave the performance of his life — a life, alas, that proved all too short; he died of leukemia in 2004, age 58.

-Mary Magdalene was played by Yvonne Elliman, one of two members of the cast who played the same role in the original concept album, for Tom O’Horgan on Broadway, and on film for Norman Jewison.
+Mary Magdalene was played by Yvonne Elliman, one of two members of the cast who played the same role in the original concept album, on Broadway for Tom O’Horgan, and for Norman Jewison on film.
 (Neeley was in the Broadway ensemble, understudied Jesus, and had played the role in concert.)
 Elliman’s Mary is devoted to Jesus without fully understanding why, paralleling Jesus’s own devotion to God.
 She expresses her love and confusion in the musical’s best-known and most enduring song, “I Don’t Know How to Love Him”, which became an enormous hit and was recorded by dozens of artists — most prominently, Helen Reddy, whose version was released almost simultaneously with the concept album’s appearance in the U.S. If Reddy stole Elliman’s thunder with her hit single, Elliman took it back again — and kept it for good — in the movie.
 Her heart-wrenching rendition is first among equals in the movie’s many high points, lovingly staged by Jewison and beautifully photographed in the dead of night by Douglas Slocombe.

 The other cast member to go the distance from album to Broadway to film was Barry Dennen as Pontius Pilate.
 (Dennen had, in fact, been responsible for Norman Jewison’s interest in Superstar in the first place.
-He had just been cast as Pilate when he left for Yugoslavia, where he was to play a small role in Jewison’s movie of Fiddler on the Roof; he took some Superstar demo tapes with him to study and asked for Jewison’s advice on playing Pilate.
-One listen to Dennen’s samples and Jewison contacted Universal back in the States to nail down the screen rights for him — this long before the Broadway production, and before the album had even been recorded.)
-Dennen’s Pilate is a decent man and a conscientious judge, but one not immune to Roman arrogance, nor to the exasperated condescension to Rome’s subjects that comes with it.
+He had just been cast as Pilate when he left for Yugoslavia, where he was to play a small role in Jewison’s movie of Fiddler on the Roof; he took some Superstar demo tapes with him to study, and he asked for Jewison’s advice on playing Pilate.
+One listen to Dennen’s samples and Jewison contacted Universal back in the States to nail down the screen rights for him — this, mind you, long before the Broadway production, and before the album had even been recorded.)
+Dennen’s Pilate is a decent man and a conscientious judge, but he’s not immune to Roman arrogance, nor to the exasperated condescension to Rome’s subjects that comes with it.

 Jesus Christ Superstar took in $10.8 million at the box office, turning a more-than-respectable profit on Universal’s $3.6 million investment (both amounts were far more money in 1973 than they sound like now).
 It has by now acquired the aura — if not of a great movie musical, as I consider it — at least of a classic.
 In 1973, however, it weathered a torrent of critical scorn such as few movies have had to withstand.
 I remember particularly Paul D. Zimmerman’s screed in Newsweek: “…one of the true fiascos of modern cinema…Lord, forgive them.
 They knew not what they were doing.”
 There was a fiasco on display here, but it wasn’t the movie, it was Zimmerman’s dunderheaded review.
 I might have written it myself, if I had never bothered to, you know, actually see the movie.
 To be fair, Zimmerman was only echoing the near-unanimous sentiments of his critical fraternity.
 It was as if critics all over, embarrassed at the hyperbolic praise heaped on the album two years earlier, when it was compared to Bach and Handel, had decided in some secret meeting to take it out on Jewison’s movie.
 (Time Magazine no doubt regretted that they had already used the snark-line “I Was a Teenage Jesus” on 1961’s King of Kings.)
 Even when a review was positive — and Hollis Alpert’s in the Saturday Review was the only one I ever found — it carried a snide, patronizing air of I-can’t-believe-I’m-expected-to-take-this-thing-seriously.
 The critical reception was so savage that I sent a telegram to my uncle in Muncie, Indiana: